syncfusion-content/flutter-docs/Flutter/pdf-viewer/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Customize the visibility of pagination dialog
+## Customize the visibility of page navigation dialog

-By default, the pagination dialog will be displayed when the scroll head is tapped.
-You can customize the visibility of the pagination dialog using the `canShowPaginationDialog` property.
+By default, the page navigation dialog will be displayed when the scroll head is tapped.
+You can customize the visibility of the pagw navigation dialog using the `canShowPaginationDialog` property.
 The following code example explains the same.

 {% tabs %}
 {% highlight Dart %}